sunnymopada/redux-instagram/readme.md

-# Learn Redux
+# Redux Instagram

-Hey!
+Hello!

 Incase if you are going through this repo code, Many clean code practises and naming conventions are not followed.
-This is Practise app while learning redux with learnredux.com
+This is Practise app while learning redux with [learnredux.com](https://learnredux.com)

 ## Running